The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

-Some relation algebras are mathematically particularly interesting, and posed some challenges concerning representation questions.
-In particular, we mention \begin{itemize} \item $\ra{24}{65}$ (Section~\ref{sect:FU}); this algebra is related to the class of 3-edge-coloured cliques with no rainbow triangle, which exhibits some nice combinatorics, and has a fully universal representation.
-See also Section~\ref{prop:24_65}, where we prove that its NSP is in $\Ptime$.
-Our structural insights in combination with results from~\cite{BJJ95} are then the basis for a polynomial-time algorithm for its NSP (Section~\ref{sect:17-alg}). \item $\ra{17}{37}$ (Section~\ref{sect:17_37-rep}); this algebra is related to the class of quasi-transitive oriented graphs, which has been studied in graph theory~\cite{BJJ95}.
+\begin{itemize} \item $\ra{24}{65}$ (Section~\ref{sect:24-alg}); this algebra is related to the class of 3-edge-coloured cliques with no rainbow triangle, which exhibits some nice combinatorics, and has a fully universal representation.
+Our structural insights are then the basis for a polynomial-time algorithm for its NSP. \item $\ra{17}{37}$ (Sections~\ref{sect:17_37-rep} and~\ref{sect:17-alg}); this algebra is related to the class of quasi-transitive oriented graphs, which has been studied in graph theory~\cite{BJJ95}.
 There is no fully universal representation and we identify an atomic network with 4 vertices which is consistent but unsatisfiable.
 By working with the class of consistent atomic networks that exclude this 4-element network, we can construct a universal representation for $\ra{17}{37}$.
-Our structural insights are then also useful for the polynomial-time algorithm for the NSP of $\ra{17}{37}$ mentioned above. \item $\ra{51}{65}$ (Section~\ref{sect:51_65}); this algebra contains exactly one non-trivial equivalence relation, and in every representation, the equivalence relation can have at most 6 classes.
+Our structural insights are then also useful for the polynomial-time algorithm for the NSP of $\ra{17}{37}$ mentioned above. \item $\ra{51}{65}$ (Section~\ref{sect:51_65}); this algebra contains exactly one non-trivial equivalence relation, and in every representation, the equivalence relation can have at most $3$ classes.
 Our representability results for this algebra follow a similar pattern as our results for $\ra{17}{37}$: while there is no fully universal representation, we can identify four atomic networks that are consistent but unsatisfiable.
 Excluding those, we can construct a universal representation; it follows that the NSP is in $\NP$, and in fact it is $\NP$-complete (Section~\ref{sect:PCSPs}). \item $\ra{56}{65}$ (Section~\ref{sect:56_65}); this relation algebra is similar to the previous one, but allows one extra triple compared to $\ra{51}{65}$.
 It has a representation, but not a fully universal one.
-Its NSP is $\NP$-hard~\ref{sect:PCSPs}; proving the containment of the NSP in $\NP$ turns out to be challenging and will appear elsewhere. \end{itemize}

-We believe that this paper can be instructive for newcomers to the field of constraint satisfaction to learn how to use the general theory for the classification of concrete computational problems.
+Its NSP is $\NP$-hard (Section \ref{sect:PCSPs}). \end{itemize}